-NOTICE – Current animal adoption process;
+Our animal adoption process;

 If you would like to book the cat or dog after the meeting we will arrange a suitable home check.
-Proof of ID and a non refundable £50 deposit for dogs going on trial will need to be provided at this point.

-We are also still taking animals into the rescue, again please submit the relevant form on the website to be put on our waiting list.
+We are also taking animals into the rescue, again please submit the relevant form on the website to be put on our waiting list.

 Thank you for your patience and understanding during this time.

 We are now open for visitors to look around.

 F.A.I.T.H, HOPE AND CHARITY

 F.A.I.T.H. is a progressive animal rescue centre, where animal welfare comes first.
 We believe that their mental health and well being are as important as their physical health.